 Ditch the greasy hamburger, try a homemade turkey burger using ground turkey

-Ditch peanuts, try walnuts and almonds
+Skip peanuts, try walnuts and almonds

 Ditch packaged bean dips and hummus, make your own with chick peas and pinto beans

 Fat is another one of those words that has been endlessly villianized.
 Healthy fats are absolutely essential to our health and well being, again it’s about choosing the right kind.
 Imagine baking muffins in an old tin pan without greasing the cups first.
 The end result isn’t pretty.
 Essential fats help build healthy membranes for every cell in our body.
 As mentioned before, omega-3’s are one of the healthy fats our bodies need.
 We also need other unsaturated fats.
 Cooking is an area where this really makes a difference.
 Vegetable oil usually contains hydrogenated oil and butter is high in saturated fat, there are much better cooking substitutes like olive oil that are high in unsaturated fats.
 We need to stay away from trans and saturated fats and hydrogenated oils.
 These are found in many processed foods like chips and sweets and juices.
+Ditching those is an important part of spring cleaning your diet

 Ditch vegetable oil, try olive oil or coconut oil